ivangfr/react-graphql-databases/README.md

 ## Cleanup

-- To remove the Docker images created by this project, go to a terminal and, inside `react-graphql-databases` root folder, run the following script
+- To remove the Docker images created by this project, go to a terminal and, inside `react-graphql-databases` root folder, run the following script:
   ```
   ./remove-docker-images.sh
   ```

-- Remove the line below from `/etc/hosts`
+- Remove the line below from `/etc/hosts`:
   ```
   127.0.0.1 author-book-api book-review-api
   ```

 ## How to upgrade application's dependencies to latest version

-- In a terminal, make sure you are inside `react-graphql-databases/author-book-ui` or `springboot-react-keycloak/book-review-ui` folder
+- In a terminal, make sure you are inside `react-graphql-databases/author-book-ui` or `springboot-react-keycloak/book-review-ui` folder;

-- Run the following commands
+- Run the following commands:
   ```
   npm upgrade
   npm i -g npm-check-updates